Is the Japan Rail Pass Worth It in 2024?

 You can't use the Japan Rail Pass if you enter on a student, instructor, or working holiday visa.

-Where Can I Purchase the Japan Rail Pass?
+Where to Buy the Japan Rail Pass?

 You must purchase the Japan Rail Pass BEFORE entering Japan.
 The easiest way to buy the pass is from a travel agency website.